 Unlike other hydrangeas, though, ‘Fire Light’ loves the sun and needs at least eight hours a day in order to produce its most radiant flowers.

-Find quart-sized, 3-inch, or 5-inch containers available at Nature Hills Nursery.
+Find quart-sized, three-inch, or five-inch containers available at Nature Hills Nursery.

 Tiny Tuff Stuff

 With alluring pink or blue flowers (and sometimes both), ‘Tiny Tuff Stuff’ is a gorgeous H. serrata cultivar that grows just two feet tall and wide.
 The perfect size for container growing!